hbctraining/Peak_analysis_workshop/lessons/06_peak_visualization_with_igv.md

 <img src="../img/IGV_resize_all_tracks.gif"  width="800">
 </p>

-> Note: If you have too few tracks there still might be some whitespace left and if you have twoo many it may only squish them to a certain point before offering you the option to scroll down through the tracks.
+> Note: If you have too few tracks there still might be some whitespace left and if you have too many it may only squish them to a certain point before offering you the option to scroll down through the tracks.

 #### Adjust color
 It can be nice to adjust the color in IGV in order to demonstrate contrasts between samples or conditions.
 Let's go ahead and change the color of the cKO ChIP sample to orange.
 Right-click on a track and select "Change Track Color...".
 Select the desired color of your track and left-click "OK".
 This process is visualized in the GIF below:

 <p align="center">
 <img src="../img/IGV_change_track_color.gif"  width="800">
 </p>

 However, you may want finer control over your color selection and you can use some of the other tabs to do this.
 The "RGB" tab allows you to define the level of red, green and blue you want in the color.
-Of particular note, it also allows you to place the hexidemical code for the color you want in the "Color Code" text box.
-For instance, this could be of interest if you are trying to keep consistent colors from other figures where you defined a hexidecimal code for a given dataset.
+Of particular note, it also allows you to place the hexadecimal code for the color you want in the "Color Code" text box.
+For instance, this could be of interest if you are trying to keep consistent colors from other figures where you defined a hexadecimal code for a given dataset.
 Once you have selected a color that you like, you can left-click the <kbd>OK</kbd> button:

 <p align="center">
 <img src="../img/IGV_RBG_color_with_caption.png"  width="800">
 </p>

 #### Rename Tracks

-Oftentimes, the sample names that we use during the processing of our samples are not the most obivious track names to a third-party in IGV.
+Oftentimes, the sample names that we use during the processing of our samples are not the most obivious track names to a third party in IGV.
 Fortunately, we can change the track name in the IGV browser easily.
 We can right-click on a track and select "Rename Track...".
 Enter your new track's name and left-click the "OK" button.
 Let's rename the "cKO_H3K27ac_ChIPseq_REP3.bigWig" to be "cKO ChIP Rep_3".
 This process is visualized in the GIF below:

 <p align="center">
 <img src="../img/IGV_rename_track.gif"  width="800">